901abc26123bee/go-chatapp/DEV_NOTE.md

 - localStorage - data persists until explicitly deleted.
 Changes made are saved and available for all current and future visits to the site.

 - sessionStorage - Changes made are saved and available for the current page, as well as future visits to the site on the same window.
 Once the window is closed, the storage is deleted.

+### websocket
+When upgrading an HTTP connection to a WebSocket, the initial HTTP request can include query parameters, which are typically used for authentication or passing configuration details.
+These query parameters are included in the HTTP GET request used to initiate the WebSocket handshake.

+However, these query parameters are only available during the initial upgrade request.
+Once the connection is upgraded to a WebSocket, it becomes a stateful, full-duplex connection where messages are sent and received as binary or text frames.
+The concept of query parameters doesn't directly apply to the messages sent over this connectio